Araçuaí

-Araçuaí (/pt/) is a Brazilian municipality located in the northeast of the state of Minas Gerais in the Jequitinhonha River valley.
-The Araçuaí River, a tributary of the Jequitinhonha, flows through it.
-Its population as of 2020 was estimated to be 36,712 people living in a total area of 2,235 km^{2}.
-The city belongs to the mesoregion of Jequitinhonha and the microregion of Araçuaí.
+Araçuaí (/pt/) is a municipality in northeastern Minas Gerais, Brazil, in the Jequitinhonha River valley.
+The Araçuaí River, a tributary of the Jequitinhonha, flows through the municipality.
+It had a population of 34,297 in the 2022 census, with an estimated population of 35,185 in 2025, in an area of 2236.279 km2.
+It is part of the Immediate Geographic Region of Araçuaí, within the Intermediate Geographic Region of Teófilo Otoni.
 The city is the seat of the Roman Catholic Diocese of Araçuaí.
-The elevation of the municipal seat is 307 meters.
-It became a municipality in 1870.

 Between the municipalities of Araçuaí and Itinga is located the largest lithium mine in Brazil, explored and extracted by Sigma Lithium Resources.

 Etymology

 The origin of the name "Araçuaí" has two versions: according to Auguste de Saint-Hilaire, the name was given by the paulistas to the river because they had found a large quantity of gold in it.
 They exclaimed: "ouro só ali" ("only gold there"), and from this phrase Araçuaí was created.
 According to philologist Eduardo de Almeida Navarro, Araçuaí comes from the Tupi language, through the composition of the words araso'iá (araçoia) and 'y (river), therefore meaning "river of the araçoias".

 Until 1857, the place was called Calhau, due to the large quantity of pebbles (calhais) in the region.